Skip to main content

 How Does the World See Men?

 New studies reaffirm every few years something we’ve known for a long time.
 Men are more likely than women to commit violent crime, and they have also historically underperformed in the domestic sphere.
-And when men abandon their families, it presents a whole array of issues given that absent fatherhood predicts a number of potential problems for the children left behind.
+And when men abandon their families, it presents a whole array of issues, often opening the gates for further transgression, a sort of inherited criminal gene.

 And this is where media depictions come into the picture.
-Without getting too deep into the weeds, studies have also shown that media shapes beliefs if not always behaviors.
 If the media constantly shows men as creatures of violence and bad fathers, then the masses are more likely to take it for granted that men are creatures of violence and bad fathers which in turn encourages men to become creatures of violence and bad fathers.

 Discussing how film has represented half of the entire world’s population is no easy task, especially since men account for roughly 70% of film roles in general.
 But one specific iteration of masculinity feels especially pertinent to this study: the manliest of them all, the bad boy.